Transparency in Coverage:

 Drug Exception Timeframes and Enrollee Responsibilities

-Sometimes our members need access to drugs that are not listed on the plan's formulary (drug list).
+Sometimes our members need access to drugs that are not listed on the plan’s formulary (drug list).
 These medications are initially reviewed by us through the formulary exception review process.
 A member can submit a formulary exception request by contacting us in writing or calling the member service number on the back of your ID card.
 Alternatively, a prescribing provider can submit a formulary request through the provider portal.
+If the drug is denied, you have the right to an external review.

-If the non-formulary request is denied, you may be entitled to submit the case for an external review by an impartial, third-party reviewer known as an Independent Review Organization (IRO).
-We must follow the IRO's decision.
-An IRO review may be requested by a member, member's representative, or prescribing provider by sending a written request to us at the address provided in the determination letter or by calling the member service number on the back of your ID card.
+An IRO review may be requested by a member, member’s representative, or prescribing provider by sending a written request to us at the address provided in the determination letter or by calling the member service number on the back of your ID card.

 Explanation of Benefits

 The EOB is not a bill.
-It simply explains how your benefits were applied to that particular claim.
-It includes the date you received the service, the amount billed, the amount covered, the amount we paid, and any balance you're responsible for paying the provider.
-Each time you receive an EOB, review it closely and compare it to the receipt or statement from your provider.
+It explains how your benefits were applied to that particular claim.
+It includes the date you received the service, the amount billed, the amount covered, the amount we paid, and any balance you’re responsible for paying the provider.
+Each time you receive an EOB, review it closely and compare it to the receipt or statement from the provider.

 Coordination of Benefits